ratt-ru/xarray-ms/README.rst

 Most measures information and many secondary sub-tables are currently missing.
-However, the most important parts of the ``MAIN`` tables, as well as the ``ANTENNA``, ``POLARIZATON`` and ``SPECTRAL_WINDOW`` sub-tables are implemented and should be sufficient to start developing software that uses xarray-ms.
+However, the most important parts of the ``MAIN`` tables, as well as the ``ANTENNA``, ``POLARIZATON`` and ``SPECTRAL_WINDOW`` sub-tables are implemented and should be sufficient for basic algorithm development.

 .. _SKAO: https://www.skao.int/
 .. _NRAO: https://public.nrao.edu/